*UPDATED SEPTEMBER 2025*

 Getting Around Whitehorse and the Yukon

 Whitehorse itself is not a large city and downtown is easily walkable but if you want to explore more of the area and the Yukon (and why wouldn’t you?) rental vehicles are the best way to go.
 You will definitely want to take advantage of the scenic drives throughout the Yukon (check out the Top of the World Highway near Dawson, for example.)
-But be aware that most of the roads in the Territory are gravel, and if you plan to drive the Dempster Highway, Yukon’s gravel highway that takes you north of the Arctic Circle, rental companies will insist you rent a 4-wheel drive because the road can be a rough one.
+But be aware that many of the roads in the Territory are gravel, and if you plan to drive the Dempster Highway, Yukon’s gravel highway that takes you north of the Arctic Circle, rental companies will insist you rent a 4-wheel drive because the road can be a rough one.

 If you are only planning to hit up Dawson City and Whitehorse and you prefer to fly, there are quick flights via Air North that will save you about 6 hours of driving.